 9.2 Recognition of child sexual exploitation is part of staff training.
 We note that any child or young person may be at risk of this form of abuse, regardless of family background or other circumstances, and can experience significant harm to physical and mental health.

 9.3 Due to the grooming methods used by abusers, it is common for young people not to recognise they are being abused and may feel they are ‘in a relationship’ and acting voluntarily.

-9.4 “County Lines” is becoming Widley recognised and used to describe criminal exploitation of young people using the internal trafficking of young people for the purpose of criminal exploitation.
+10 “County Lines” is becoming Widley recognised and used to describe criminal exploitation of young people using the internal trafficking of young people for criminal exploitation.
 Young people are groomed using the same techniques as above, with them completing a task on behalf of another individual or group of individuals which is of a criminal nature.

 Children are “trafficked” as part of the exploitation.
-They have their transport arranged for them for the purpose of selling drugs, firearms or sex.
+They have their transport arranged for them to sell drugs, firearms or sex.

 Young people will go missing for extended periods of time, missing education and moving away from their friendship groups.

-9.5 Any concerns about child sexual exploitation/criminal exploitation will be discussed with the Designated Safeguarding Lead who will take appropriate action which might include completing a risk assessment form.
+11.3 Any concerns about child sexual exploitation/criminal exploitation, county lines or serious violence will be discussed with the Designated Safeguarding Lead who will take appropriate action, which might include completing a risk assessment form.
 The form and more detailed local procedures are in the inter-agency safeguarding procedures on the DSCB website.

 Forms of abuse linked to culture, faith or belief

 All staff in this school will promote mutual respect and tolerance of those with different faiths and beliefs.
 Some forms of abuse are linked to these and staff should strive to suspend professional disbelief (i.e. that they ‘could not happen here’) and to report promptly any concerns to the Designated Safeguarding Lead who will seek further advice from statutory agencies, prior to contacting parents/carers.